 Building a Form

-Long Text (paragraph-style box)
+Long Text (paragraph)

-Dropdown (single option selection)
+Dropdown (single selection)

-Multi-select (multiple options selection)
+Multi-select (multiple selections)

 Number